Nozemi/MialityAnti-Advertiser/README.md

 - Replaces Domain/IP-addresses with * in the chat.
 (Like: mc.miality.com or 98.134.234.92)
 - Word blacklist
 - Seperator blacklist
-- More than two equal character in a row check (Not yet published in this project.)
+- More than two equal character in a row check

 More than two equal characters in a row means that whenever a player sends messages like "Heeeeeeeello??" it removes the uncessesary characters